 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 People have hailed the health benefits of green tea for centuries.
 Studies suggest that consuming green tea may positively affect skin health, help with weight loss, and reduce the risk of cardiovascular disease, among other benefits.

 According to a report from the International Institute of Sustainable Development, tea is the second most consumed beverage in the world, after water.

-All types of tea, except herbal tea, are brewed from the dried leaves of the Camellia sinensis bush.
+All tea types, except herbal, are brewed from the dried leaves of the Camellia sinensis bush.
 The level of oxidation of the leaves determines the type of tea.

-Green tea is made from unoxidized leaves and is one of the less processed types of tea.
-It therefore contains the most antioxidants and beneficial polyphenols.
+Green tea is made from unoxidized leaves and is one of the least processed types of tea.
+For this reason, it contains the most antioxidants and beneficial polyphenols.

-Listed below are the possible health benefits associated with green tea.
-Green tea was used in traditional Chinese and Indian medicine to control bleeding and heal wounds, aid digestion, improve heart and mental health, and regulate body temperature.
+People used green tea in traditional Chinese and Indian medicine to control bleeding and heal wounds, aid digestion, improve heart and mental health, and regulate body temperature.

-It is important to note that more evidence is required before these possible health benefit links are proved definitive:
+However, it is important to note that more evidence is necessary before scientists can definitively prove these possible health benefits.